maierav/sensation/mathematics.md

 The reason for us not _actually_ calculating the result of this equation in our head, but just recall from memory, is quite interesting.
 It seems to be _not_ a limitation of mathematical _ability_.
 Instead, it find its root in our _perception_.
 In particular, we can easily look at a small amount of objects and determine their **quantity** - and thus assign a number.
 However, the more objects there are, the harder this gets.
 As we will see in the next chapter, this is one of the most fundamental insights not about mathematics, but about _perception_.
 And yet, this perceptual limitation, or property, affects our approach to some of the most basic mathematics, such as addition and multiplication.

-% Addition and Subtraction
+% Large Numbers
 :::{div}
 :class: hidden dark:block

 :::{figure} ./images/large_numbers_dark.png
-:label: fig:math
+:label: fig:times table
 :width: 100%
 _**LEFT**_: Our perception of large _quantities_ is very different from our perception of small numbers of objects.
 When we see two, or three objects, we do not have to _count_ them.
 We are immediately able to assign a number to their _amount_.
 However, once we look at ~7 or more objects, this immediate recognition of _numerosity_ becomes challenging, if not impossible.
 At that point the number of objects starts looking _too similar_ (e.g., 8 or 9 objects _looks_ almost the same).
 We thus are forced to slow down and start _counting_, which is prone to mistake. _**RIGHT**_: As a result of our experiental limitation of immediately perceiving quantity accurately, we need to _memorize_ the outcome of composing (combining) or decomposing large quantities, such as in the form of a _multiplication table_ (or _times table_).